thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 ### Signature-Agent header {#signature-agent-header}

-This allows for backward compatibility with existing header agent filtering, and an upgrade to cryptographically secured protocol.
+This allows for backward compatibility with existing header agent filtering, and an upgrade to a cryptographically secured protocol.
 See {{signature-agent}} for more details.

 # Security Considerations